WarnerGreenbaum/LabelCreator/README.md

-What does it do?
+Certainly!
+Here's a more organized and formatted version of the instructions:

+**What Does It Do?**
-This is created to automatically populate a label sheet given a network switch cutsheet.
+This tool is designed to automate the process of populating a label sheet based on a network switch cutsheet.

+**Instructions:**

-1.
+1. **Download and Setup:**
-  Download the repo and put it on your desktop
+   - Download the repository and place it on your desktop.

-2.
+2. **Install Dependencies:**
+   - Open your command line or terminal.
-Install the dependencies:
+   - Install the required dependencies using these commands:
+     ```
      pip install openpyxl
      pip install docx
      pip install docxtpl
+     ```

-3.
+3. **Prepare Input:**
+   - Locate the 'inputs' folder within the downloaded repository.
-  Drop your excel cutsheet into the inputs folder.
-(There is a mock cutsheet inside the input folder to show how it should be formatted).
+   - Place your Excel cutsheet into the 'inputs' folder.
+   - There is a sample cutsheet ('mock-idf-vfsw.xlsx') inside the 'inputs' folder to demonstrate the required format.

-4. Run the program from command line using py main.py (if confused by this step: Open up cmd, navigate to where the python file is located, you can navigate directories by using dir to display the directories and change directories using cd <directory to move to>)

-   ex:
+4. **Run the Program:**
+   - Open your command line or terminal.
+   - Navigate to the directory where the Python file is located using the `cd` command.
+For example:
+     ```
      cd Desktop/Label_Creator
+     ```
+   - Run the program using the command:
+     ```
      py main.py

-7. If successful a prompt will let you know how many sheets you need for the labels and the docx will be located in the outputs folder.
-If there is an error please read it.

-NOTES:
-This was a tool made in a very short time in a not so clean way.
-It works well for what it is but is by no means a polished product.
+     ```
+   - If successful, a prompt will display the number of sheets required for the labels.
+   - The generated DOCX file will be located in the 'outputs' folder.
+   - If an error occurs, carefully read the error message for troubleshooting.

+**Important Notes:**
+- This tool was developed quickly and may not adhere to the highest standards of code cleanliness.
+- While functional, it may lack the polish of a fully refined product.
--The one error that will most likely occur is with formatting, make sure your old ports and new ports match up like the example cutsheet mock-idf-vfsw
+- The most common error may be related to formatting.
+Ensure that your old ports and new ports match up as shown in the example cutsheet ('mock-idf-vfsw.xlsx').

+Remember to replace `'mock-idf-vfsw.xlsx'` and `'Label_Creator'` with the actual names of your cutsheet and repository directory, respectively.